Muhadev/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # The path to success is to take massive, determined action
 #### Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.

+# If the path be beautiful, let us not ask where it leads
+#### Create a script that counts the number of directories in the PATH.

+# Global variables
+#### Create a script that lists environment variables.

+# Local variables
+#### Create a script that lists all local variables and environment variables, and functions.